szczurek-lab/seqme/docs/api/metrics_index.rst

 Metrics
 #######

-Pepme contains three types of metrics.
+seqme contains three types of metrics.
 Those operating in sequence-, embedding-, and property-space.

 Sequence-based
 --------------